Speakers

 Before joining Montgomery County to oversee economic and workforce development, she was a senior economic development official for Washington, DC, a spokesperson for the DC financial regulatory agency and assistant director of multicultural affairs at American University.
 Delegate Lily Qi was elected to the Maryland House of Delegates in November 2018 representing Montgomery County.
 As the first Chinese-speaking legislator in the Maryland General Assembly.
 She chaired the Maryland Governor’s Commission on Asian American Affairs.
 Lily was recognized as one of Maryland’s Top 100 Women by the Daily Record, Washington Chinese Post’s Person of the Year 2018 and was two-time recipient of the National Association of Counties awards for her work in improving government cultural competency and innovation partnerships.

-House Ways & Means Committee (District 17)
+House Environment & Transportation Committee

 State Officials